Itracap (Itraconazole)

 Seek immediate medical attention if you experience:

-• Severe skin disorders (widespread rashes with peeling skin and blisters)
+• severe skin disorders (widespread rashes, peeling skin)

 Important Warnings